dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/authentication.rst

 Since the medias are embedded as source tags, the browser would get them on his own, and doesn't know anything about the needed AuthHeathers.
 With cookies, the browser would send those automatically with every request.
-The media server can the use the credentials of the user requesting something for accessing the RepresentationsRouteV1, i.e. make this request in the name of the user so to speak, then the RepresentationResponderV1 should have all the information it needs to
+The media server can use the credentials of the user requesting something for accessing the RepresentationsRouteV1, i.e. make this request in the name of the user so to speak, then the RepresentationResponderV1 should have all the information it needs to